taylorwwebb/emergent_analogies_LLM/digit_mat/README.md

 ```
 ./exp1_vs_exp2_stats.r
 ```
-Note that results for human participants and GPT-3 are already provided.
+Note that results for human participants and GPT-3 are already included in this repository.